homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 ```

 - The first line tells us that this is an eBPF program.
-- The subsequent lines tell us how each line of the ‘hello’ function in the program is translated to eBPF instructions and what they actually do on the virtual eBPF registers.
+- The subsequent lines tell us how each line of the ‘helloworld’ function in the program is translated to eBPF instructions and what they actually do on the virtual eBPF registers.
 - These are the instructions being executed on the BPF virtual machine.

 We can also check out the native instructions converted to assembly by the JIT compiler: